-I have been using a camera most of my adult life and spent the better part of 30 years doing forensic photography for insurance companies while investigating claims.
-In 2011, I got got interested in photographing people.
+I have been using a camera most of my adult life and spent the better part of 30 years doing forensic photography for insurance companies while investigating claims and in 2001 I started producing wedding videos.
+Then, in 2012, when my grandson came along, I became interested in portrait photography.
 I had a serious handicap that I needed to overcome before I could take myself seriously as a professional photographer.
 I am colorblind.
 That wasn’t such a big deal when it came photographing a burned out building.
 But it was quite a problem when it came time to editing skin tones.
 Since I couldn’t see colors, I had a natural tendency to turn people either green or blue.
 Either color looked good to me.
 Unfortunately, the people I began shooting weren’t as impressed.
 They often asked me, “Did you mean for me to be green?”
 Or, “I look dead!”

 Then one day, something happened.
 I stopped editing photos based on what I thought “looked” right and started editing based on what “felt” right.
 It seems that after editing over 20,000 photos, I developed a feel for color ranges.
 I still didn’t know what colors things were, but I could tell when they were in range based upon how I felt looking at them.
 My doctor actually had a diagnosis for me.
 She said that there is a rare disorder where a person lacks a certain sense and they use other senses to compensate for it.

 Synesthesia is a fascinating neurological condition that causes an individual (proudly called a synesthete) to experience perceptual information through a sense modality that is unlinked to its source.
 This is a fancy way of saying that synesthetes may hear colors, smell noises, taste shapes, and even feel flavors.
 April 5, 2012 Huffington Post